 MUS is honored to offer three summer fellowships to support Owls in Classes of 2025-27 in summer enrichment programs.
 Application deadline is February 18.

-Christopher Williamson ’06 spoke in chapel about his experience in the U.S. Marine Corps as part of our Veterans Week Chapel Series, organized by the Alumni Veteran Committee.
+Mr. Christopher Williamson ’06 spoke in chapel about his experience in the U.S. Marine Corps as part of our Veterans Week Chapel Series, organized by the Alumni Veteran Committee.
 Williamson said that his four years at MUS prepared him well for his military service and for his career as the COO and wealth advisor for Red Door Wealth Management.

 Mr. Harvey Kay ’75, Lt.
 Col. David Malone ’75, and Mr. Bruce Moore ’77 distinguished our Veterans Week panel November 13.
-Moderator George Wilmott ’26 posed questions about their military service and asked their advice for Owls considering serving their country.
+Moderator George Willmott ’26 posed questions about their military service and asked their advice for Owls considering serving their country.

 Owl Passes are discounted!
 Offering admission to all regular-season home games during the 2024-25 academic year, these mobile passes are now discounted to $65 each.